NewsNation: Expansion of news programming

+On December 12, 2025, NewsNation announced Ashleigh Banfield would be ending her nightly 10 p.m. show.
+Under a new partnership, Banfield is expected to continue as an on-air contributor and lead the network's digital channel devoted to true crime coverage, which will include her podcast, Drop Dead Serious with Ashleigh Banfield.
+That same month, former Fox News contributor Katie Pavlich was announced to be hosting a political talk show, which assumed Banfield's former spot.
+Furthermore, former attorney Jesse Weber would host a new talk show at 11 p.m., following Pavlich's show.
+Both programs debuted on Monday, January 19, 2026.
+The move came after several other Fox News journalists were hired by the station.

 Coverage of UFO issues

 In 2023, NewsNation gained significant attention for its focus on UFO issues, to which it devotes more coverage than most other cable news networks.
 Entertainment executive Aden Ikram, writing in Fortune, stated NewsNation's coverage was "normalizing UAPs by going where no network has gone before" in "sharp contrast" to traditional media's skeptical coverage towards UFO claims.
 The Washington Post said NewsNation had found a "viewership niche" in UFO coverage.

 UFO journalist Ross Coulthart's interview with UFO whistleblower David Grusch in June 2023 earned high ratings for the network.
 NewsNation's interview with Grusch was repeatedly cited during a United States Congress UFO Hearing in July 2023.
 NewsNation president Michael Corn told Fortune: "We are a news organization that doesn't dismiss or shy away from any story.
 Grusch's claims are serious and fascinating—any way you slice it, that's news."
 NewsNation was forced to issue corrections after incorrectly claiming that The Intercept had obtained leaked information regarding Grusch's mental health.